hamza5113480/course-work/computer-organization-and-architecture/computer-organization-and-architecture.md

     - D --> 50-59
     - F --> 0-49
     - If number is not in range display message “Incorrect number Entered”.
+27. Write a code in assembly language to print Fibonacci series.
+The number of terms to be calculated will be entered by the user.